alecsmith1/case-studies/_posts/2025-01-31-v2-cyclistic-case-study.md

 2. Avoid wasted spend on tourists by leveraging customer zip codes and campaign settings to ensure targeting of those who _live in_ (not those _interested in_) your targeted locations.
 3. Compel casual riders to consider membership by using ads to both generate awareness _and_ highlight value and benefits of membership.

+## **Continuing analysis via additional data collection**
+Additional data collection would allow for the crafting of more robust marketing recommendations, such as:

+- **Pricing Data (internal)** - _Would switching to the annual subscription provide cost savings?_
+- **Annual Member Data (survey)** - _What aspects of membership do members value most? e.g. cost savings? time savings? health/environment benefits? ease of commute by eliminating traffic and parking? etc._
+- **Casual Rider Data (survey)** - _What can we learn about casual riders' bike usage? e.g. factors that led to their bike rental, their purpose in renting, rating their experience, feedback, etc._

 <br />

 ---